sourmash-bio/sourmash/doc/sourmash-internals.md

-Note that `MultiIndex` is the class used to load signatures from pathlists, directory hierarchies, and so on; because it stores sketches in memory, this can incur a significant memory penalty (see issue @@).
+Note that `MultiIndex` is the class used to load signatures from pathlists, directory hierarchies, and so on; because it stores sketches in memory, this can incur a significant memory penalty (see [sourmash#1899](https://github.com/sourmash-bio/sourmash/issues/1899)).
 Therefore where possible we suggest building a standalone manifest (`StandaloneManifestIndex`) to do lazy loading from the disk instead; you can use `sourmash sig collect` to do this.